 Preparing to move to another country for study can be exciting and a bit overwhelming, but we're here to help.
 Below, find our tips for a smooth transition into the U.S., including information about health insurance, immunizations, banking, cell phones, and filing taxes.

 Federal and state law require international students to obtain health insurance issued by a U.S. insurance provider.
-There are several ways you can purchase the required insurance:
+You can purchase the required insurance from Lesley's insurance carrier.

 Watch this helpful video to learn more about the U.S. healthcare and health insurance systems.